 "We can be much faster, improving the suspension, working on the setup.
 The new asphalt made everyone faster: to take the first row we will have to go down below 1'15, two seconds less than last year.
 We thought that there were fewer jumps, we had prepared for a smoother track, and instead it is still a little wavy.
 We understood the lesson.
 We will improve".

 On the McLaren side, Ron Dennis repeated Schumacher’s arrows, who had accused him of not knowing how to lose and of thinking less about Ferrari’s internal strategies and more about his team’s problems:

 "Yes, it’s true, I’m a terrible loser.
 But if I say something there’s always a reason.
 They will never be able to convince me, those of Ferrari, on the second pit-stop of Barrichello in Melbourne".

-For the house idol Rubens Barrichello, the day is characterized by a straight at the first corner, caused by the breaking of the footrest, platform that allows him to brake only with the right.
+For the home idol Rubens Barrichello, the day is characterised by an off-track at the first corner, caused by the breaking of the footrest platform that allows him to brake only with the right.
 Rubens assures that he can fight for the first row, at the expense of the fourth place obtained at seven thousandths by Coulthard: